-- Be sure to fill the water tank from a source known to provide safe, pure drinking water. - If you do not use the freshwater system for long periods of time or only use it seasonally it is recommended that you disinfect the system before using it.
+- Be sure to fill the water tank from a source known to provide safe, pure drinking water. - If you do not use the freshwater system for long periods of time or only use it seasonally it is recommended that you follow the disinfecting practice before using it.

+Your boat has a 40 Gal.
+(151 L) fresh water tank located aft of the fuel tank.

-The fresh water system on your boat includes a 26 Gal.(98.4 L) fresh water tank, pump, and plumbing connections for water service to the leaning post faucet, bow washdown, and transom shower.
+The freshwater system includes: pump, plumbing, holding tank and connections for water service to the head (forward console), the prep station, the anchor locker and the transom shower.